Yehudah Glick: Activism

-Glick advocates opening the Temple Mount on an equal footing to prayer by Muslims, Jews, Christians, and others.
+Glick advocates modifying the Temple Mount entry restrictions to increase access for Jews.
 He has been called "a symbol of the struggle for Jewish prayer on the Temple Mount".
-And has been described as representing the recent shift in the demand for Jewish prayer to be permitted on the Temple Mount on an equal footing with Muslim prayer from the fringe to the mainstream of Israeli society.
 Glick has spoken about his vision of a utopian Temple Mount.
 It would include a "House of prayer for all Nations", with the Dome of the Rock standing alongside a rebuilt Jewish sacrificial altar.
-On March 26, 2018, two sacrificial lambs were slaughtered by priests near the Temple Mount in a ceremony attended by the subject, senior National Religious rabbis Dov Lior, Yisrael Ariel, and hundreds of citizens.

-Haaretz journalist Nir Hasson credits Glick as having put the Israeli left on the defensive by "uncover(ing) the absurdity created at the Temple Mount" by a status quo that, by permitting Muslim prayer, while prohibiting Jewish prayer, "discriminates against people because of their religion".
+On March 26, 2018, two sacrificial lambs were slaughtered by priests near the Temple Mount in a ceremony attended by the subject, senior Religious Zionist rabbis Dov Lior, Israel Ariel, and hundreds of citizens.
+Haaretz journalist Nir Hasson describes Glick as the leader of a far-right campaign to "uncover the absurdity created at the Temple Mount" due to policies which he argues "discriminate against people because of their religion".

 Glick has led groups of Jews to walk the Temple Mount, and has been repeatedly arrested while praying, walking, and filming videos on the Temple Mount.

 On 10 October 2013, Glick began a hunger strike protesting a police ban forbidding him to ascend to the Temple Mount.
 After 12 days, the police relented, agreeing to permit him to enter the site on the same terms as other Jewish visitors, that is, only to visit, not to pray.
 An Israeli court awarded damages to Glick for two wrongful arrests that took place as he attempted to film officials denying entry to the Temple Mount to Jews dressed in visibly religious clothing.